wethod/learning-center-source/content/pipeline/index.md

 **External costs**

 This is an estimate of the percentage of external costs regarding this specific activity.
+While the activity has no budget you can edit this percentage.
+The amount of external cost in this case will be the value of the activity multiplied by the estimated percentage.

-As for the value, once you create a budget, the external costs will refer to the ones specified in the budget, and will therefore not be editable from the activity details.
+Once you create a budget, the external costs will refer to the ones specified in the budget, and will therefore not be editable from the activity details.

 **Start and duration**